kdt-scc/week10/README.md

 This is Kevin playing around.

-I just want to make some change.
+I just want to make some change.Kevin